-IHG and Caffè Nero Deliver Advice for Marketing Agency Sector6th May 2020
+IHG and Caffè Nero Deliver Advice for Independent Marketing Agency Sector

-Pimento has teamed up with leading brands including InterContinental Hotels Group (IHG) and Caffè Nero, to provide advice, ideas and inspiration for those tackling lockdown-related challenges within the creative sector.
+Pimento has teamed up with leading brands including InterContinental Hotels Group (IHG) and Caffè Nero, to provide advice, ideas and inspiration for those tackling lockdown-related challenges within the Independent Marketing Agency sector.

 Delivered in conjunction with the Marketing Agencies Action Group (MAAG), RealityHR, and PRCA this series of online events has provided a range of legal, HR, development and finance advice to no less than 2,500 agency professionals over the last six weeks.